bwray/bwray.github.io/_posts/2016-07-13-first-blog-post.md

 ---

 Finally, after two years of pretty intense computer science studies, I'm going to the trouble of making a personal website.
-The next yearof my CS master's program, at the end of which I will graduate, will be heavy on data science and programming.
+The next year of my CS master's program, at the end of which I will graduate, will be heavy on data science and programming.
 I feel that having a place to deposit my projects will be useful to me personally to review, but also as a way to demonstrate to the great big world what I'm capable of.
 I'll use this blog as a place to write about software engineering and data science,